omarayad1/Yo-MIPS/README.md

-# Mips Simulator and Disassembler
+# Yo!
+MIPS
-## Mips simulator and disassember written using python 2.7, Pyside and Qt 4.8
+__Mips__ simulator and disassember written using python 2.7, Pyside and Qt 4.8